aws-samples/trading-latency-benchmark/README.md

 ### 1. Deploy Infrastructure with CDK

-First, deploy the required AWS infrastructure using CDK:
+First, deploy the required AWS infrastructure using CDK.
+You have several deployment options:

+#### Default Single Instance Deployment

 ```bash
 cd deployment/cdk